 On the other hand, if I am meeting a friend to run at 6 am, you better believe I’ll drag my tired self out of bed anyway so I don’t let her down.

 It may be too easy to justify breaking your goals to your spouse.
 And of course, if your spouse is not on board with the proposed changes, he or she wouldn’t be a great accountability partner.

 Invite a Friend

-I love that so many of you are sharing your commitments and progress in the comments.
+I love that so many of you are sharing your commitments and progress in the comments, on social media, and via emails.
 I feel a great sense of community and support among you.
-Having a real-life, in-person buddy will add another dimension of support that can’t be replicated online.
+Having a real-life, in-person buddy will add another dimension of support in addition to what you can find online.